Possible quantum liquid crystal phases of helium monolayers

-Perhaps, a more plausible picture of the C2 phase is the quantum liquid with the short-range hexatic correlation, the $\it{quantum~hexatic}$ phase.
-The hexatic phase was first proposed as an intermediate phase in the two-stage melting of 2D solids~\cite{Halperin-Nelson1978PRL}.
-It possesses only the quasi long-range order of the sixfold bond-orientational correlation, which spatially decays with a power law, not the translational order.
-This picture can explain the experimental and theoretical constraints more reasonably, e.g., the lack of translational long-range order in the neutron experiments~\cite{Lauter1987CanJP,*Lauter1991PTSF} and the latest PIMC calculation~\cite{Corboz2008PRB}, and rather close areal densities ($\rho_{\mathrm{C2}} =$~7.5--7.7~nm$^{-2}$) between $^3$He and $^4$He in spite of their different $\rho_1$ values~\cite{aDensityRatioComment}.
-In addition, within this model, the common low-$T$ envelopes observed in the L2-C2 and C2-IC2 coexistence regions of $^4$He can be interpreted by that the short-range C2 (or hexatic) correlation does not affect the excitation spectrum at low momenta as the $\it{roton}$-like softening near solidification computed for 2D liquid $^4$He~\cite{HalinenJLTP2000,*KrotscheckJLTP2015}.
-Of course, we cannot exclude the commensurate quantum solid picture only from the present thermodynamic measurements, and new scattering experiments to check possible hexatic modulations in diffraction patterns are highly desirable.
-In any case, the C2 phase should be the first experimental realization of atomic QLC.
+If the role of the periodic potential from underlayers is not important, the most plausible phase at least for the $^4$He\,-C2 phase is the $\textit{quantum}$ hexatic phase as was previously examined theoretically~\cite{Mullen1994PRL,Apaja2008EPL,*fHexaticComment}.
+This is a quantum version of the hexatic phase where bound disclination pairs are spontaneously created by quantum fluctuations even at $T =$ 0, i.e., $T_{\mathrm{m}} \rightarrow 0$, destroying the translational order but keeping the quasi long-range sixfold bond-orientational order.
+This picture is consistent with the existing experimental and theoretical constraints, e.g., the lack of translational long-range order in the neutron experiments~\cite{Lauter1987CanJP,*Lauter1991PTSF} and the recent PIMC calculation~\cite{Corboz2008PRB}.
+Also, the common low-$T$ envelopes observed in the L2-C2 and C2-IC2 coexistence regions of $^4$He can be interpreted by considering that the short-range C2 (or hexatic) correlation does not affect the excitation spectrum at low momenta but softens it at a high momentum just like the $\textit{roton}$-type softening near solidification computed for 2D liquid $^4$He~\cite{Halinen2000JLTP,*KrotscheckJLTP2015}.